X3r0Day/XeroDay-APISniffer/README.md

 --scan-heroku-keys
 --no-commit-history
 --prefer-proxy
+--up-proxy
 ```

 The scanner reads from `recent_repos.json`, resolves the repository's default branch when possible, downloads each repository as a ZIP archive, and scans it against the supported secret signatures.
 It can also inspect recent commit patches.
 Results are written to `leaked_keys.json`, `clean_repos.json`, or `failed_repos.json`.
 Scanned repositories are removed from the queue.
+If you are scanning at scale, set `GITHUB_TOKEN` (or `GH_TOKEN`) in your environment so GitHub gives you a higher rate limit.

 **Scanner controls:**
 - `Space`: Pause/resume scanning